boytchev/texture-generator/docs/concrete.md

 <img src="images/concrete.jpg">

 This texture immitates the grains of a rough concrete surface.
 It is designed to be used as bump map.
-Click on an snapshot to open it online.
+Click on a snapshot to open it online.

 <p class="gallery">